Finding Balance Between Sedentary and Exercise

 It could be argued that nothing is better for goal achievement than proper planning.
 So plan your workout sessions in advance and know what you want to accomplish before you start.
 Again, you will want to focus on time.
 If for nothing else, having time as a focus will ensure that you’re not doing unnecessary things – like gabbing between sets.

-With that being said, we should also understand that if you are a few minutes over or under, it’s not a big deal.
-Depending on your goals and fitness level, you can expect to spend anywhere between 30 to 90 minutes working out about three to five times a week.
+That said, we should also understand that it’s not a big deal if you are a few minutes over or under.
+Depending on your goals and fitness level, you can expect to spend between 30 to 90 minutes working out about three to five times a week.
 Also, understand that eventually, time will become less of a concern as you develop the habit of working out and listening to your body.

 Listen to Your Body

 Your body has a way of telling you things are not right.
 We need to learn to listen to it.
 If you are over-training, your body will likely tell you.
-But you have to listen intently because your body will tell you in seemingly odd ways.
+But you must listen intently because your body will tell you in seemingly odd ways.

 Know and accept that you are going to slip up.
-You might miss a workout, you might eat the wrong foods, or you might feel as though you didn’t give it your all during a workout.
+You might miss a workout, eat the wrong foods, or feel as though you didn’t give it your all during a workout.
 That’s okay!
 Don’t punish yourself.
-It happens to us all, and it’s not going to destroy what you’ve built.
-Remember that any movement is better than nothing, so just forge ahead and keep on keeping on.
+It happens to us all and will not destroy what you’ve built.
+Remember that any movement is better than nothing, so forge ahead and keep on keeping on.

 Is Something Missing?

 So why didn’t I add education to this list?
-The first reason is that knowledge itself often does not bring upon the necessary changes that one should seek.
-For instance, we know that it’s bad to eat processed foods, but many do it anyway.
+The first reason is that knowledge often does not bring about the necessary changes one should seek.
+For instance, we know it’s terrible to eat processed foods, but many do it anyway.
 We also know that it’s probably a bad idea to eat so much sugar, but most of us do it anyway.
-So you could educate yourself all you want, but that is simply not enough.
+So you could educate yourself all you want, but that is not enough.

-Another reason I omitted it was because most people are told that they should talk to their doctor about diet and exercise.
+Another reason I omitted it was because most people are told they should talk to their doctor about diet and exercise.
 Yet, others rely on sources such as Wikipedia for their research and education.
-Both of these present a rather significant problem, and I simply would not want to guide someone in the wrong direction.
+Both present a rather significant problem, and I would not want to guide someone in the wrong direction.
 However, this probably deserves some clarity.

 Let me start with your doctor.
 The advice of talking to your doctor about exercise and diet might be a little misguided.
 This is because many medical doctors are not the subject matter expert.
 This is a scary thought when you think about it.